meadsteve/meadsteve.github.io/_posts/2022-10-28-i-dont-like-status-update-stand-ups.markdown

 something I want to spend time on (unless I happen to be your manager).
 I think the sad thing is that most people don't intend this.
 They probably set up the meeting with good intentions, the desire to make their team more collaborative.

 At best, I think this meeting is a waste of time.
-At worst, I think it encourages a culture of policing and justifying how busy we all.
+At worst, I think it encourages a culture of distrust and justifying how busy we all.

 ## Are there some parts I like?